 How fast can ebikes go?

-Tower electric bike motors are governed at 20 mph in order to comply with the majority of speed regulations across the United States.
+Tower electric bike motors are governed at 18 mph in order to comply with the majority of speed regulations across the United States.
+Our electric bikes top speed can be set anywhere between 12 to 25 mph.
+Check out our tips to make your electric bike faster to unlock your bikes full potential.

 For states that have specific ebike regulations, generally the maximum speed an electric bike can legally go is 20 mph.
 It is worth noting that this law is applicable when propelled by motor power alone, you can go faster than this by manually pedaling.
 In these states E-bikes are considered a “bicycle” and do not meet the definition of a motor vehicle.